 SHIFT Cyclery & Coffee Bar (a.k.a just "SHIFT") has to be one of the coolest coffee shops I have ever been to.
 You can guess from its name but it's both a coffee shop and a cyclery!
 What's cool about Eau Claire is that it's a small(er) city that feels quite big because of local businesses like this one.
 This is the perfect spot to go when you're cramming for an exam (or two, because from what I remember, somehow more than one fell on the same day... sigh).
 Their coffee makes for the perfect study buddy and the shop's overall ambiance makes for a place where you can focus.
 Pro tip: at some point during your time in Eau Claire, you MUST try their waffles.
 'Nough Said.

 Now that you're living in a new city and a new space, you need some stuff to show off your pride for Eau Claire.
 The Local Store has got you covered in more ways than one.
 They have a store filled with apparel, art, houseware, food, decorations, and more that are all things "Eau Claire".
 The even cooler part is that all these items are created by local makers/artisans so you know your dollars are going to support Eau Claire's local economy.
-Go check this place out ASAP and make sure to keep your eyes and ears out for when they have sales going on!
+Go check this place out ASAP and make sure to keep your eyes and ears out for when they have sales for students going on!
+(Photo Credit: Travel Wisconsin)

 This is hands down one of those things that's on everyone's Eau Claire bucket list.
 Since the school year typically begins in early September, the midwest weather we know and love usually gives us a few more warm weekends to enjoy before fall officially rolls in.
 Head to the local Walmart, Target, Farm & Fleet, etc. and purchase a cheap tube; it doesn't need to be anything fancy...
 I've seen people floating on air mattresses before.
 Make way over to Phoenix Park to launch your tubes into the water and float on!
 A map of where to get in/where to get out along with more floating tips can be found here.